entitylabs/image-mod-app/README.md

-# NOTE: The functionality is modified from v1
+# NOTE: [The functionality is modified from v1]

+1. Press mouse
+2. drag mouse in any free shape
+3. release mouse

+A shape will be created in realtime.

-User press the mouse on screen and drag it a free shape will be drawn on release the drawing stops.
+[Change]: User press the mouse on screen and drag it a free shape will be drawn on release the drawing stops.

 ![alt text] (https://drive.google.com/file/d/1-wkdRumoN_iqw_5-U8jZqWCblvsnVVEk/view?usp=sharing)